Erdős Problem 330 #

 Erdos330.erdos_330_statement :

-Suppose $A \subset \mathbb{N}$ is a minimal basis with positive density.
-Is it true that, for any $n \in A$, the (upper) density of integers which cannot be represented without using $n$ is positive?
+Does there exist a minimal basis $A \subset \mathbb{N}$ with positive density such that, for any $n \in A$, the (upper) density of integers which cannot be represented without using $n$ is positive?